AVUIs/drawSynth/README.md

 There are massive margin of improvements and there are many bugs but so far it can be used for some fun.

 #### BUGS
-There is currently a bug, the cursor may not appear initially.
+* There is currently a bug, the cursor may not appear initially.
 If that happens, please try to move the cursor out of the application window, and it will reappear permanently then.
-This bug should be solved in the next version. the color picker at the right bottom corner works well just the first time.
+This bug should be solved in the next version.
+* The color picker at the right bottom corner works well just the first time.
 When you select a new color it seems that the whole colour overlays the picker itself.
 I couldn't find a solution.
 I tried using a Fbo but with no results.
-Drawing in 3d while using Easycam is basically impossible at the moment.
+* Drawing in 3d while using Easycam is basically impossible at the moment.
 I am not yet able to remap the 3d position of the mouse.
 The click to draw new dots is activated anyway while in 3d mode but it is not very usable.
 Use your imagination!:)